Ombiaxodin/M365_Security_Templates/Intune/Windows/Hardening/WindowsHardening-main/README.md

 ### Why CIS Benchmarks?
 CIS Benchmarks are globally recognized as a gold standard for securing IT systems and data against cyber threats.
 By aligning the hardening files with these benchmarks, as much as possible, this provides you with a trustworthy and effective way to harden your Windows environments against vulnerabilities.
 The free available PDF files have been a source for building the settings catalog files.

-## Contribution
-Feel free to contribute, suggest improvements, or report issues.
-Your input is valuable in making "WindowsHardening" a robust and community-driven tool for Windows security.

 ## Stay Secure
 Remember, security is an ongoing journey, not a destination.
 Keep your systems updated and regularly check back for the latest hardening files.